DavidRandallPeters/UnrealEngine/UE4_025_3rdPerson-K_Pickups.md

 - In the **Modes / Place Actors** panel, select the **Visual Effects** category
 - Drag a **Post Process Volume** into the main viewport
-- Scale this volume to encompass your level - ie. anywhere your player's camera can possibly go
+- Scale this volume to encompass your level - ie. anywhere your player's camera can possibly go to
 > Depending on the aesthetic you're going for, you may wish to place multple volumes in your level.. eg. perhaps your player passes through a 'black and white' zone.. and then a freaky 'chromatic aberration' zone..
 Or perhaps (programmatically) you make a given volume 'Visible in Game' in response to a certain event..

 <br><br>